-This small playground is located in the South Lawndale Community.
-The park features a playground and basketball courts, bleachers and checker/chess board tables.
+This small park is located in the South Lawndale Community.
+The park features basketball courts, bleachers and checker/chess board tables.

 While there is no structured programming taking place at this location, we invite you to check out our great programs and fitness opportunities offered at nearby Dvorak Park, including recreation in the gym and swimming in the outdoor pool.